 Lows / Bass

 These earphones have a massive bass response, even more powerful and deeper than X41M's bass.
 If you're love electronic music, these earphones will shake your eardrums.
 More volume and depth in the bass over the G10 as well, although the extra bump in the mid-bass area isn't as pleasing.
+The bass, as you understand, isn't so controlled so it won't suit everybody.

 Mids / Vocals